Agency SOPs That Actually Get Used (Not Filed)

 Priority 3: Service Delivery Processes

 These are how you actually do your work.
-They vary by agency type but might include:

-Quality Checklists What gets checked before anything goes to a client?
+Quality Checklists.
+What gets checked before anything goes to a client?

 Example SOP: Website QA Checklist